Our Club

 Club Membership

 You do not need to own a heritage vehicle to join the Club.
 If you enjoy good comradeship and have an interest in older vehicles, why not come along to a meeting or Club run and see for yourself?
 All visitors are most welcome.
-Membership Fees: Single $40, Family $45, Joining Fee $40.
+Membership Fees: Single $40, Family $45, plus Joining Fee $40 for singles, $60 for family memberships.
 Membership Applications and Vehicle Registration Details on this page.

 General enquiries should be sent to: CACMC PO Box 3427 MANUKA ACT 2603 Tel: (02) 6235 5845 info@cacmc.org.au